False-Shoring: Finally Putting a Name to an All-too-Common Development Practice

 Image courtesy of Active Logic

-On-shoring: the practice of transferring a business operation that was moved overseas back to the country from which it was originally relocated.
+On-shoring: the practice of transferring a business operation that was moved overseas back to the country from which it was originally relocated.Off-shoring: the practice of basing some of a company's processes or services overseas, so as to take advantage of lower costs.

 False-shoring: the practice of falsely identifying an agency as “onshore”, despite the development work and team being located “offshore”.

-The Sneaky Barriers of False-Shore
+The Sneaky Barriers of False-Shoring

 Both off-shoring and on-shoring come with their own sets of benefits and barriers - it’s inevitable.
 The issue with false-shoring agencies isn’t the fact that certain barriers exist, but rather the fact that they advertise themselves as being free of them.
 These agencies set client expectations and charge rates comparable to that of an on-shore agency while still leaving the client to face multiple off-shore barriers such as: